Elliott-Hood-OMSC/2DPlatformerDemo/README.md

 - NOTE: there may be a better way to do this!
   - This is a flaw of Rigidbody2D Movement, as we don't want to ever SET our velocity, since we want to interact in a way that makes sense with other objects
     - We instead opt to add proportional force that will get us to a target speed
-  - Because of this its difficult to configure the exact acceleration times / curves
+  - Because of this it's difficult to configure the exact acceleration times / curves
 - I refer again to [this video as to why these settings are important](https://www.youtube.com/watch?v=yorTG9at90g)
 ### Jump Module
 - **Coyote Time**